 Strategy 1.
 NMDC will coordinate and facilitate under the Mobilize Maine initiative the strategic alignment of community, economic and workforce development entities, along with the private sector, focusing on the achievement of the regional goals.

-This is an active and ongoing process led by the Aroostook Partnership for Progress (APP) Executive Board and the APP President
+This is an active and ongoing process led by the Aroostook Partnership Executive Board and the Partnership President.